- Dani Carvajal ruled out of game against Sevilla

 All these, when considered, could provide us with some potential fireworks at the Camp Nou, with Real Madrid possibly intent on a revenge of the 3 nil defeat they suffered at the hands of Barcelona at the Santiago Bernabeu last December

-Barcelona, on the other hand, will likely have all their best legs in action, as Valverde has tended to do in almost all league games this season.
+Barcelona, on the other hand, will likely have all their best legs in action, as they have done in almost all league games this season.
 Club legend Andres Iniesta will also be keen on having the last laugh over Real Madrid in an El Classico encounter, with this being the last one of his Barcelona career.

-For Madrid, Isco and Varane have returned to training as reports from Marca suggests, but its likely Zidane won’t risk the duo with an eye on the bigger picture in Kiev.
+For Madrid, Isco and Varane have returned to training as reports from Marca suggest, but it’s likely that Zidane won’t risk the duo with an eye on the bigger picture in Kiev.
 Carvajal continues his recuperation on the sidelines and is ruled out.

-We may see Lucas Vazquez deputize once again in right back, and Benzema will be keen to continue his scoring run and may be paired alongside Ronaldo with Isco orchestrating behind them as Zidane insisted he wants to be at full strength for the trip.
+We may see Lucas Vazquez deputize once again in right back, and Benzema will be keen to continue his scoring run and may be paired alongside Ronaldo with Isco orchestrating behind them.